India › Agra Hotels › ITC Mughal Review

 - Area: Really fascinating or absolutely chaotic, depending on your point of view.
 Abundant shops, cafés, and money-changers in the general area, but the incessant traffic is diabolical.

-- How to Get There: About 2km from the Taj Mahal (9-minute drive); 6km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (14-minute drive); and 12km from the new airport (31-minute drive).
+- How to Get There: About 2 km from the Taj Mahal; 6 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 12 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 ITC Mughal – The Basics